raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 immediately terminate the connection with a TCP RST (or equivalent for other protocols).

-# Keepalive TLV {#keepalive}
+# Keepalive Operation TLV {#keepalive}

-The Keepalive TLV (1) performs three functions.
+The Keepalive Operation TLV (SSOP-TYPE=1) performs two functions: to reset the keepalive timer for the session and to establish the values for the Session Timers.

-When sent by a client, it resets a session's keepalive timer, and at the same time requests what the idle timeout and keepalive interval should be from this point forward in the session.
+When sent by a client, it resets a session's keepalive timer, and at the same time requests what the Session Timer values should be from this point forward in the session.

-Once the client has sent at least one Session Signaling message (or it is known in advance by other means that the client supports Session Signaling) the Keepalive TLV also MAY be initiated by a server.
+Once a Session Signalling session is in progress (see {{details}}) the Keepalive TLV also MAY be initiated by a server.
-When sent by a server, it resets a session's keepalive timer, and unilaterally informs the client of the new idle timeout and keepalive interval to use from this point forward in this session.
+When sent by a server, it resets a session's keepalive timer, and unilaterally informs the client of the new Session Timer values to use from this point forward in this session.

 It is not required that the Keepalive TLV be used in every session.
 While many Session Signaling operations